tvdboom/ATOM/docs_sources/api/plots/plot_partial_dependence.md

 dependence plots are plotted as contour plots (only allowed for single model plots).
 The deciles of the feature values will be shown with tick marks on the x-axes for one-way plots, and on both axes for two-way plots.
-Read more about partial dependence plots on sklearn's [documentation](https://scikit-learn.org/stable/modules/partial_dependence.html#partial-dependence-and-individual-conditional-expectation-plots).
+Read more about partial dependence on sklearn's [documentation](https://scikit-learn.org/stable/modules/partial_dependence.html#partial-dependence-and-individual-conditional-expectation-plots).

 <table style="font-size:16px">
 <tr>